 Counselling Skills (RQF) Level 3

-With this NCFE Level 3 Diploma in Counselling Skills RQF qualification you will be working towards becoming a reflective practitioner of counselling.
-Providing knowledge and understanding of the three main core theories and theorists that underpin counselling and addresses the nature of psychological problems and how they may be approached, the qualification will also teach you the importance of self-development.
+With this NCFE Counselling Skills RQF qualification, you will be working towards becoming a reflective practitioner of counselling.
+Providing knowledge and understanding of the core theories and theorists that underpin counselling, plus the nature of psychological problems and how to approach them, this Level 3 counselling course will teach you the key skills for the counselling profession, along with the importance of professional self-development.

-This NCFE Diploma can count towards parts of the NHS Knowledge and Skills Framework including equality & diversity, personal & people development, communication and interventions & treatments.
+This Level 3 Certificate in Counselling Skills can count towards parts of the NHS Knowledge and Skills Framework including equality & diversity, personal & people development, communication and interventions & treatments.

 How does the course work?

-This qualification is a distance learning course.
-This means you will study individually from home.
-You will be responsible for your own study schedule with access to your tutor via phone, email or through our innovative learning platform.
-You will also be able to communicate thoughts and ideas on your studies with other students.
+This qualification is a distance learning course, which means that you will study individually from the comfort of your own home.
+You will be responsible for your study schedule, but this doesn’t mean that you will complete this home study course on your own.
+You will have access to support from an experienced tutor via phone, email or through our innovative learning platform, where you will also be able to communicate thoughts and ideas on your studies with other students.

-The amount of study time it takes to complete this qualification will depend on how much time you can dedicate to the course as well as how fast you grasp the subject.
-At the end of every lesson, you will be given a question paper which you will need to complete and send back to you tutor.
-It is recommended that you spend at least 1-2 hours of your study time to complete each question paper.
+The amount of study time it takes to complete this Counselling Skills Level 3 RQF qualification will depend on how much time you can dedicate to the course, as well as how quickly you can grasp the subject.
+At the end of every lesson, you will be given a question paper which you will need to complete and send back to your tutor.
+It is recommended that you spend at least 1-2 hours of your study time to complete each question paper.^ Back to top ^

 Unit One: Developing counselling skills (T/502/8235)